 You’ll love this modern crochet pillow that’s made using the corner to corner (c2c) crochet technique.
 A modern crochet cushion cover that’s magazine ready, made just by you.
 Keep reading for all the details for this free crochet pillow pattern.

-For some unknown reason I have a bunch of pillow forms hanging around my house and I am really not sure where they all came from.
+For some unknown reason, I have a bunch of pillow forms hanging around my house and I am not really sure where they all came from.
 Pillow forms are a really strange thing to have and not know how you got them!

 All the good intentions of sewing covers for them have not happened which is actually great because crocheting covers for them is so fun and easy.

 I’ve been on a mission to get those pillow forms covered in crochet cuteness and it has been so fun!

 Crochet pillow covers have amazing depth and texture and the possibilities of colors and styles are endless!